cleesmith/NiceGUI-primer/README.md

 ## Steps to scrape NiceGUI documentation

-1. Run nicegui website at localhost:8080 to avoid bugging the nicegui.io server:
+1. To avoid bugging the nicegui.io online server, I run the nicegui website at http://localhost:8080/:
+	> This was a very thoughtful option for the NiceGUI project to offer.

 	```sh
 	git clone nicegui
 	```